Battle of Tudela: Casualties

 Spanish casualties were estimated to be about 6,000 out of a total force of 45,000.
 The French, in all, lost no more than 700 dead and wounded out of a total of 35,000.

 Aftermath

-Napoleon's invasion of Spain proceeded with the Battle of Somosierra.

 The Spanish armies of the left and right escaped from Tudela in two directions.
 The Aragonese forces on the right made for Zaragoza where they would assist in the Second Siege of Zaragoza starting on 20 December 1808.
 The virtually intact Spanish left moved towards Madrid to defend that city.

-Napoleon however moved more quickly, and after defeating a small Spanish army at the Battle of Somosierra on 30 November 1808, arrived in Madrid on 1 December 1808.
+Napoleon however moved more quickly, and after defeating a small Spanish army at the Battle of Somosierra on 30 November, his vanguard arrived in Madrid on 1 December 1808, with the city capitulating on 4 December 1808.

 Napoleon's strategy ultimately ended successfully with the occupation of Madrid.

-Moore was killed at the end of the Corunna campaign starting with the Battle of Cardedeu.

-The Second Portuguese campaign began with the Siege of Chaves.

 In popular culture

 The battle was engraved on the Arc de Triomphe in Paris.